Hussainsab/user-management-dashboard/README.md

 //Note:
 -- find the deployed link https://main--startling-sfogliatella-b5c159.netlify.app/ to access the site

-//Implemented Features:
+#Implemented Features:
 -- Add new User
 -- Delete user
 -- Update user Detail
 -- pagination
 -- responsive

-//to run project
+#to run the project
--- npm install
-to install all the dependencies
+--first, install all the dependencies with the below command -- npm install

+--to run the application
 -- npm start
-to run the application

-//challenges faced during the development process
+#challenges faced during the development process
 -- the only challenge I faced while creating the table without a (table tag) and also making the table responsive.
-//improvements you would make if given more time.
+#improvements you would make if given more time.
 -- I can add new features like:
     -- sorting users based on their ID, name, email, and department.
 -- more User fried design